 Even comparing same cultures, look no further than Hong Kong versus the motherland China.
 Where capitalist Hong Kong natives live largely free, make good wages, and enjoy a strong economy; the Chinese struggle to keep workers from just killing themselves.

-Altruistic or not, history has shown socialism doesn’t have any successful examples to choose from.
-So being the logical man I am, why would I champion something so historically laden with failure?
+Altruistic or not, history has shown complete socialism, as official policy, doesn’t have any successful examples (from the perspective of the citizenry) to choose from.
+So being someone who tries to approach everything with logic, why would I champion something so historically laden with failure?

-But if history is not your thing, and you simply believe that somehow the only reason a government controlled economy has always failed is only because you haven’t been the one running it, you may be stuck in an ideological Alcatraz.
+But if someone eschews history, and simply believes that somehow the only reason a government controlled economy has always failed is because they haven’t been the one running it, that person may be stuck in an ideological Alcatraz.

 For those who are willing to consider a different viewpoint however, I wish to ask you to empathize with me.
 I’m going to give you an exercise to try to understand how I think of government, then pick any government policy you condone and apply this simple test.